Someone’s getting married. Someone has a big birthday. Someone got a promotion.

-- When in doubt, ask permission: If you are worried a joke is too embarrassing or inappropriate then ask a friend or ask the toastee.
+- When in doubt, ask permission: If you are worried a joke is too embarrassing or inappropriate, then ask a friend or ask the toastee.
 Better safe than sorry.

 - Never curse.
 Ever.
 There will be kids.
-There will be a conservative Grandmother.
+There will be a conservative grandmother.
 Just don’t.

 - Bring a glass.
 At the end of your toast, you will want to make a toast.
 Don’t forget to bring up a glass (and practice holding one while you deliver).

 Most importantly, remember that your toast is an act of love.
 I’m being serious here!
 The greatest gift you can give another human being is sharing your love for them in public.
 It honors them, it honors your relationship and shows others you are proud to have them in your life.
-So, don’t just have an OK toast, have an awesome one.
+So, don’t just have an okay toast, have an awesome one.